Part of the Sahara A to Z series

 Up north, use the autoroutes to dodge the N1 and speed traps

-It’s a long way so coming from the northern ports, I recommend sitting on the A1 and A7 motorways all the way to Agadir where the A7 ends, even though you pay tolls (about £30 for a moto/car).
-South of here traffic gets thinner and thinner.
-The alternative coastal N1 trunk road is slower, less safe and is commonly staked out by cops with radar guns, especially around Essaouira and Agadir.
+It’s a long way so coming from the northern ports, I recommend sitting on the deserted A1 and A7 motorways all the way to Agadir where the A7 ends, even though you pay tolls (about £30 for a moto/car).
+South of here traffic thins right out.
+The alternative coastal N1 trunk road is slower, less safe (in a driving sense) and is commonly staked out by cops with radar guns, especially around Essaouira and Agadir.

-Otherwise, there are any number of great ways of exploring inland Morocco, across the Atlas mountains and all the way east and south to the Desert Highway along the Algerian border.
+Otherwise, there are any number of great ways of exploring inland Morocco, across the Atlas mountains all the way south to the Desert Highway along the Algerian border.

 The speed cops are creeping south

-Even though I was hyper-aware of the risk of radar cops, I still got caught leaving Tan Tan doing 80 in a 60.
-That would have been 300d but however I handled it, I handled it well and he let me off.
-All the way to Layounne and Dakhla, be wary of lurking speed cops as you approach or leave settlements and even out in the desert.
-Crossing solid white lines is another favourite and easily done when stuck behind a soot-spewing lorry crawling up an incline,
+Even though I was hyper-aware of radar cops, I still got caught leaving Tan Tan doing 80 in a 60.
+That would have been 300d, but deploying the usual techniques – basically: humility in the face of the obvious – he let me off.
+All the way to Layounne and Dakhla, be wary of lurking speed cops, especially as you approach or leave settlements but even out in the desert too.
+Crossing solid white lines is another favourite trap; easily done when stuck behind a soot-spewing lorry crawling up an incline,

 Western Sahara checkpoints and fiches

-As ‘Western Sahara’ is a a military zone, checkpoints increase south of Tan Tan, and unlike up north, they don’t just wave foreigners through but want your passport details.
-Handing over a pre-printed ‘fiche‘ (French for ‘form’ – below) helps speed up the process.
-With one, they can log you in once you’ve gone.
+As ‘Western Sahara‘ is a Moroccan military zone, checkpoints increase south of Tan Tan, and unlike up north, they don’t just wave foreigners through but want your passport details.
+Handing over a pre-printed ‘fiche‘ (French for ‘form’; below) helps speed up the process.
+Hand one over and they can log you into the ledger once you’ve gone.

-It seems they’re less needed these days; I got through only about six on the way down – the last one at Dakhla Junction.
+It seems fiches are less needed these days; I got through only about six on the way down – the last one at Dakhla Junction.
 Some checkpoints will insist on seeing your passport anyway; others just want a chat.

-On the Ni, subsidised fuel begins 92km south of Tan Tan
+On the N1, subsidised fuel begins 92km south of Tan Tan

 Along with a few other key commodities, fuel is subsidised by about 30% in Moroccan Western Sahara.
-The first discounted fuel station is just after you climb out of an inlet and causeway, right by a checkpoint.
+The first discounted fuel station is just after you cross a causeway and climb out of a sea inlet, right by a checkpoint.

 Fish & Chips at Afknenir

-Pull in for a poisson-frites in Afkhenir, 20 kms from the checkpoint above.
-For some reason streetside fish restos here are like casinos on the Nevada border.
+Make sure you pull in for a poisson-frites in Afkhenir, 20 kms from the checkpoint above.
+For some reason streetside fish restos here are like casinos on the California-Nevada border.
 You may think there’ll be loads more down the coastal highway, but there aren’t.

-Perhaps the upwelling of nutrients from the cold Canary Current which gets funnelled by the Canaries themselves is more evident on this near-north-facing section of coast before Cape Juby.
+You can thank the upwelling of nutrients from the cold Canary Current which gets funnelled by the Canaries themselves onto this near-north-facing section of coast before Cape Juby.
 Or maybe local demand supports the informal shore-casting fishing economy.
 You’ll see loads of scooterists with rods as well as the crude clifftop shelters where they live.

 South of Guelmim a new, wider road is being built in stages, sometimes alongside the old one – certainly as far as Layounne.
-Around the dunes of the windy Khnifiss lagoon past Tan Tan, the roadwork embankments see sand cover the two-lane road – not a good place to meet an oncoming truck while checking your likes.
+Around the dunes of the windy Khnifiss lagoon past Tan Tan, when I was there roadwork embankments see sand get blown across the two-lane road – not a good place to meet an oncoming truck while checking your likes.

 It’s very windy – day and night

-The flat landscape can’t help, plus the whole 3000-mile width of the Sahara has been steadily heated by the rising sun before it reaches the Atlantic.
-On the move it’s OK but camping would be pretty miserable.
+The flat landscape of Western Sahara can’t help, but when you realise the whole 3000-mile width of the Sahara has been steadily heated by the rising sun before it reaches the Atlantic coast, the wind has had plenty of time to get a good run up.

-But all this wind is good for the economy: Dakhla has long been a kiters’ resort (below) and there’s a huge installation of wind turbines south of Tarfaya, helping keep the lights on in Laayoune.
+All this wind is good for the economy: Dakhla has long been a kiters’ resort (below) and there’s a huge installation of wind turbines south of Tarfaya, helping keep the lights on in Laayoune.
 Soon they say that array of turbines (or one like it) will feed electricity to the UK via an undersea cable

 The monument at Tah

 Laayoune is the provincial capital and biggest settlement in WS by far, with a prosperous frontier-town vibe to it.
-At least from what I percieved; the Saharawi shantytowns may not be so rosy and civil disturbances are not uncommon.
+At least from what I perceived; life in the Saharawi shantytowns may not be so rosy and civil disturbances are not uncommon.
 Riot police lurk on standby in the town centre (below).
-The UN’s MINURSO mission is based here.
+The UN’s MINURSO mission is based here, monitoring the Polisario ceasefire.

 Passing through the city, the transit is not an obvious single main road.
-Without a satnav, follow signs for the airport, or take the Laayoune bypass (see below).
+Without a satnav, follow signs for the airport, or back right up and take the Laayoune bypass (see below).